Coexisting With Coyotes

 Helpful coexistence tips

 - Never feed wildlife.
 Our best approach for safe and harmonious coexistence is to avoid conditioning them with food.
-We need to keep them wild and wary of people.
-This is the best way to protect our pets and ourselves.
-The few documented cases of coyote-inflicted wounds on humans occurred as a result of humans feeding a coyote.
+We need to ensure our inappropriate actions do not negatively influence their natural instincts and wariness towards humans.
+This is the best way to promote a safe and healthy community for people, pets, and wildlife.
+The few documented cases of coyote-inflicted wounds on humans occurred as a result of humans encouraging close proximity by feeding a coyote.

 - Keep pet food and water bowls indoors.
 Pet food will attract coyotes to your yard.

-- Partner with local TNSR (Trap Neuter Spay Return) or Adoption organizations that promote feed/remove programs for feral cats.
+- Partner with local TNSR (Trap Neuter Spay Return) and Adoption organizations that promote feed/remove and home placement programs for feral cats.

 - Pick ripened fruit, and clean all rotted fallen fruit from the ground.

 - Supervise your pets and keep them under strict control.
-Adhering to leash by-laws, accompanying pets on walks, and not allowing them to roam is in the best interests of your pets.
-Our pets are at risk of many environmental dangers when they are not under our control: owls, eagles, hawks, foxes and coyotes can all prey on smaller pets.
+Adhering to leash by-laws, accompanying pets on walks, and not allowing them to roam are in the best interests of your pets.
+Our pets are at risk of many environmental dangers when they are not under our control: other dogs, birds of prey such as owls, eagles, hawks, foxes, and coyotes can all prey on smaller pets.
 Cats are safest indoors or in secure outdoor play enclosures.
 Domestic dogs can be considered competition for food items at locations where humans are feeding coyotes, and coyotes may prey on small domestic animals for food or to eliminate a threat to their territory or pups.

 - Neuter your pets.
 Although a rare occurrence, domesticated dogs may attempt to mate with a coyote.

-- Do not approach coyotes, their dens or their pups, even if it appears the parents have abandoned them.
-Coyotes will do their best to avoid humans but may interact with humans when provoked, sick or injured.
+- Do not approach coyotes, their dens, or their pups, even if it appears the parents are not in the vicinity.
+Coyotes will do their best to avoid humans but may interact with humans when provoked (during risky human behaviour such as feeding, interfering with pups or harassing) sick, or injured.

 - Teach children about wildlife and how to safely respond to a coyote (or dog) nearby.